 Preheat a medium-large (3-quart) pot over medium heat.
 Add chopped onions and dry saute for 3 to 4 minutes or until onions start to brown.

 Using either an immersion blender or regular blender with a vented lid, carefully blend the soup mixture until smooth and creamy.
 If you like it more on the chunky side, just blend half of the mixture.
-After blending, return it to the pot, and reheat the soup mixture over medium heat.
+After blending, return it to the pot and reheat the soup mixture over medium heat.

 When the soup starts to bubble, stir in miso paste and nutritional yeast if using.
 Add finely chopped kale and give it a good stir.
 Cover the pot with a tight-fitting lid and continue cooking for another 2 minutes.
-Kale should be slightly tender and bright green.
+The kale should be slightly tender and bright green.
 Remove from heat, salt, and pepper to taste, and enjoy!

 I love having this soup with a plain baked sweet potato or over a hearty whole grain like farro or sorghum.